Yandex Cloud

 Adding a hostAdding a host

-The number of hosts in Managed Service for MySQL® clusters is limited by the CPU and RAM quotas available to DB clusters in your cloud.
+The number of hosts in Managed Service for MySQL® clusters is limited by the CPU and RAM quotas allocated to database clusters in your cloud.
 To check the resources currently in use, open the Quotas page and find Managed Databases.

 Management console